 All client accounts placed on a given date are entered into our system.
 Our computer system automatically generates two letters during the first 20 days after placement.
 The first letter has a 10-day waiting period, and the second letter has a 5-day waiting period.
 After this initial 15-day period, accounts are systematically placed in a regular collection status and are assigned to our collectors, who are charged with collecting accounts in full.
-Collectors may attempt to collect accounts verbally, send additional letters to the debtor, initiate skip tracing, or initiate a request to one of our managers to file suit against a debtor.
+Collectors may attempt to collect accounts verbally, send additional letters to the consumers, initiate skip tracing, or initiate a request to one of our managers to file suit against a consumer.

 FAST does not subcontract collections work.